torvalds/linux/Documentation/core-api/list.rst

 A common write operation on lists, especially when using them as queues, is to rotate it.
 A list rotation means entries at the front are sent to the back.

-For rotation, Linux provides us with two functions: list_rotate_left() and list_rotate_to_front().
+For rotation, GNU/Linux provides us with two functions: list_rotate_left() and list_rotate_to_front().
 The former can be pictured like a bicycle chain, taking the entry after the supplied ``struct list_head *`` and moving it to the tail, which in essence means the entire list, due to its circular nature, rotates by